taneron/konfig/generator/konfig-integration-tests/sdks/typescript-humanloop/typescript/README.md

 ### `humanloop.chatDeployed`<a id="humanloopchatdeployed"></a>

-Get a chat response using the project\'s active deployment.
+Get a chat response using the project's active deployment.

 The active deployment can be a specific model configuration or an experiment.

 #### 🛠️ Usage<a id="🛠️-usage"></a>